What are bed bugs?

 How do I get rid of bed bugs?

-Don't let bed bugs interrupt your family's sleep for one more night, partner with Cura Pest and let us implement our quality pest control solutions to eliminate biting bed bugs.
+Don't let bed bugs interrupt your family's sleep for one more night, partner with Cura Pest and let us implement our green pest control solutions to eliminate biting bed bugs.
 If you are ready to learn more about our bed bug control offerings, give us a call today!

 How can I prevent bed bugs in the future?

 Preventing bed bugs is tricky.
 It can be frustrating to have to guard your home against these pests continuously.
-The best way to avoid bed bugs is to partner with Cura Termite and Pest Control and implement some of our easy to execute prevention tips:
+The best way to avoid bed bugs is to partner with Cura Termite and Pest Control and implement some of our easy to execute bed bug prevention tips:

 - Whether you frequently travel or travel only once in a while, always inspect your hotel room for signs of bed bugs before bringing your belongings inside.